harshat10/JKFLIPFLOP-USING-IF-ELSE/README.md

 ### NAME: HARSHAT .G
 ### REG NO.:24010855
-# EXPERMENT No.5: JK FLIPFLOP
+# EXPERMENT : Implementation of JK FLIPFLOP
 # AIM:

 To implement  JK flipflop using verilog and validating their functionality using their functional tables